praznovskymartin/reindeerstory/README.md

 REINDEER STORY
 --------------

-Reindeer Story is a jQuery demo for the purpose of animation tests.
+A Christmas hidden object game. jQuery demo for the purpose of animation tests.

-Martin Práznovský
+Martin Praznovsky

 Copyright 2011-2013